libbyshoop/csinparallel/dev/modules/CUDAArchitecture/source/0-Architecture/Architecture.rst

 The exact numbers depend on your device, see the Finding your Device Specifications sections for details.

-Each of these cores can perform instructions on a warp of threads simultaneously.
-Warp is a term that comes from weaving and simply means a group of threads.
-All CUDA cards to date have used a warp size of 32.
-Essentially this means that one CUDA core can perform one instruction on 32 threads in only 4 clock cycles!
+CUDA cores are grouped together to perform instructions on a warp of threads.
+Warp simply means a group of threads and all CUDA cards to date use a warp size of 32.
+Depending on the model, the cores may be double or quadruple pumped so that the execute one instruction on two or four threads in as many clock cycles.
+For instance, Tesla devices use a group of 8 quadpumped cores to execute a single warp.
+If there are less than 32 threads in the warp, it will still take as long to execute the instructions.

 Virtual Architecture
 ####################